-1. Results of the formation testing and logging program and a demonstration that all pre-operational testing objectives have been met as specified in Section J of this permit and in 40 CFR 146.87 are submitted to the Director in an electronic format and subsequently reviewed and approved by the Director; 2.
-Mechanical integrity of the well has been demonstrated in accordance with 40 CFR 146.89(a)(1) and (2), and in accordance with Section L(1) through (3) of this permit; 3.
-The completion of corrective action required by the Area of Review and Corrective Action Plan found in Attachment B of this permit in accordance with 40 CFR 146.84; 4.
-All requirements at 40 CFR 146.82(c) have been met, including but not limited to reviewing and updating of the Area of Review and Corrective Action, Testing and Monitoring, Well

-Plugging, Post-Injection Site Care and Site Closure, and Emergency and Remedial Response plans to incorporate final site characterization information, final delineation of the AoR, and the results of pre-injection testing, and information has been submitted in an electronic format, reviewed and approved by the Director;

-5. The permittee has submitted the results of an analysis of the physical and chemical characteristic of the carbon dioxide stream for all analytical parameters identified in the Testing and Monitoring Plan (Attachment C of this Permit).
+- 1. Results of the formation testing and logging program as specified in Section J of this permit and in 40 CFR 146.87 are submitted to the Director in an electronic format and subsequently reviewed and approved by the Director; - 2.
+Mechanical integrity of the well has been demonstrated in accordance with 40 CFR 146.89(a)(1) and (2), and in accordance with Section L(1) through (3) of this permit; - 3.
+The completion of corrective action required by the Area of Review and Corrective Action Plan found in Attachment B of this permit in accordance with 40 CFR 146.84; - 4.
+All requirements at 40 CFR 146.82(c) have been met, including but not limited to reviewing and updating of the Area of Review and Corrective Action, Testing and Monitoring, Well Plugging, Post-Injection Site Care and Site Closure, and Emergency and Remedial Response plans to incorporate final site characterization information, final delineation of the AoR, and the results of pre-injection testing, and information has been submitted in an electronic format, reviewed and approved by the Director; - 5.
+The permittee has submitted the results of analysis of the physical and chemical characteristics of the carbon dioxide stream for all analytical parameters identified in the Testing and Monitoring Plan (Attachment C of this Permit).

 6. Construction is complete and the permittee has submitted to the Director in an electronic format a notice that completed construction is in compliance with 40 CFR 146.86 and Section I of this permit; 7.
-The Director has inspected or otherwise reviewed the injection well and all submitted information and finds it is in compliance with the conditions of this permit; 8.
-The Director has approved demonstration of the alarm system and shut-off system under Section K(6) of this permit; 9.
-The Permittee has revised the Emergency and Remedial Response Plan to include a description and documentation of the contracts the permittee holds with service providers in order to perform the actions outlined in the Emergency and Remedial Response Plan; 10.
-The Director has approved the publicly accessible website required under Section P of this permit; and 11.
+The Director has inspected or otherwise reviewed the injection well and all submitted information and finds it is in compliance with the conditions of the permit; 8.
+The Director has approved demonstration of the alarm system and shut-off system under Section K(6) of this permit; and 9.
 The Director has given written authorization to commence injection.